 The M.S. program is intended to extend and broaden an undergraduate background and equip the graduates with fundamental knowledge in bioengineering.
 The Department of Bioengineering offers two M.S. options: the M.S.
 Plan I- Thesis Degree and the M.S.
 Plan II- Comprehensive Exam Degree.

 The M.S.
 Plan I- Thesis degree involves a combination of coursework and original research.
 A total of forty-eight units of credit are required: thirty-six units (nine courses) of coursework and twelve units of Bioengineering Research (BENG 299).

 The M.S.
 Plan II is considered a terminal, academic degree, and can be completed in as little as three to four quarters of full time study.
+There is a seven-quarter time limit.
 Students who may be interested in continuing to the Ph.D. program should consider applying to the M.S.
 Plan I- Thesis program and not the terminal M.S.
 Plan II degree as students in the M.S.
 Plan II program are not eligible to transition to our Ph.D. program.